tjingsheng/tp/docs/UserGuide.md

 of the layout of the GUI.

 SEPlendid's GUI consists of these four main components:
-1. User Input Box
+1. Command Input Box
-2. User Output Box
+2. Command Result Box
-3. List of courses, universities or notes
+3. List Panel for Local Courses, Partner Courses, Universities, Mappings or Notes
-4. Display pane for each item
+4. Display Panel for details of the selected item from the list panel.

 <insert annotated image>